NKulling/SWECO25/database_validation/README.md

 # Data Integrity Check and Resampling Impact Analysis

-This repository encompasses a comprehensive data integrity check and a subsequent analysis to evaluate the impact of resampling on the values of raster layers in the SWECO25 database.
+This repository encompasses a comprehensive data integrity check and a subsequent analysis to evaluate the impact of resampling/re-gridding on the values of raster layers in the SWECO25 database.

 # 1 ) Data Integrity Check